settylab/Mellon/README.rst

-Crowding is a non-parametric density estimator based on the NearestNeighbors distribution.
+Mellon is a non-parametric density estimator based on the NearestNeighbors distribution.

 Installation
 ============